Propane vs. Natural Gas vs. Heating Oil: Northumberland Home Heating Fuel Comparison

 Adoption of solar home heating systems in Northumberland

-Solar is the most environmentally friendly of all heating fuels.
-With an “active” solar heating system, liquid is circulated between solar panels on a home’s roof and a heat energy storage tank (similar to a hot water heater) in the basement.
-Currently, 7,204 homes in Northumberland are heated with active solar arrays.
-This is a 340% gain from 2016, when 1,639 homes used active solar heating.
+Out of all fuels, solar is the safest for the environment.
+With an “active” solar heating system, liquid flows between solar panels on a home’s roof and a heat energy storage tank (similar to a hot water heater) in the basement.
+As it stands today, 7,204 homes in Northumberland are heated with active solar arrays.
+This is a 228% gain from 2018, when 2,197 homes used active solar heating.

 Northumberland County Heating Oil Trends